jonstokes/shootercontrol/proposal.md

 Here are the basics of how it works:

 ### Forming a shooter network and getting licensed
-A shooter network can be any group of people aged 18 or older who get together for the purpose of forming a network — geography and other factors are irrelevant.
+A shooter network can be any group of five people aged 18 or older who get together for the purpose of forming a network — geography and other factors are irrelevant.
 These individuals form a network and register that network with a central authority, which tracks who belongs to which network and in general oversees this entire regime.
 (Note: again, this central authority has no information on what guns you own; it’s solely concerned with shooters, not firearms.)

 In order to get a valid shooting license from a network, you must be a member of that network for not less than a year.
 (Individual networks can extend that time, if they like, in their own bylaws.)
 Your very first network membership has no waiting period for licensure.
 If your membership is approved, then licensure is immediate that one time.
 (This allows brand new shooters, or even folks who are trying to figure out if this is something they want to do, to pick up a gun and begin practicing with it.)